kshardha/cicdnewman/README.md

     </p></details><p/>

-  * install the html reporter to be able to create html test result reports
+  * install the HTML reporter to be able to create HTML test result reports

     `npm install -g newman-reporter-html`